-How to deal with student debts after you graduate
+How to deal with student loan and credit card debts after graduation

 After graduation, you might be facing a lot of student debt.
 There are practical steps you can take to sort out your student debt repayments.
 Find out what debts you need to prioritise and where to get free help.